 - Salaried employee looking for flexibility

-As of the 2016 Federal Budget, if you have never contributed to a TFSA, you would currently have $46,500 in contribution room.
-Each year the contribution limit will be increased by $5500.
+As of 2020, if you have never contributed to a TFSA, you would have $69,500 in contribution room.
+Each year the contribution limit will be increased by $6,000.
 To avoid penalties from Revenue Canada, you will need to ensure you don’t exceed your contribution limit.

 Unlike the RRSP, contributions to a TFSA are not deductible for tax purposes, but they have significant benefits.
 The investment growth is not taxable and withdrawals are not taxable.
 This makes make them ideal for short and long-term savings of your after tax dollars.
 You never need to worry about the growth affecting your income.
 It’s a great compliment to pension income.
 It also won’t affect your income calculation for Guaranteed Income Supplement (GIS) and Old Age Security (OAS).
 As the name indicates: it is Tax Free!